jedisct1/libsodium-doc/helpers/README.md

 The parser stops when a non-hexadecimal, non-ignored character is found or when `bin_maxlen` bytes have been written.

 The function returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string.
-It returns `0` on success, and sets `hex_end`, if it is not `NULL`, to a pointer to the character following the last parsed character.
+It returns `0` on success and sets `hex_end`, if it is not `NULL`, to a pointer to the character following the last parsed character.

 ## Constant-time comparison